Search Posts

 3. It encourages creative endeavours.

-The individual may concentrate on their creativity rather than fretting about the “what ifs” in life since an oligarchy is focused on fixing the everyday difficulties which could bother the government or an organization.
+The individual may concentrate on their creativity rather than fretting about the “what ifs” in life since an oligarchy is focused on fixing the everyday difficulties that could bother the government or an organization.
 They could have more time to pursue athletics as a result.
 They might concentrate on developing novel concepts or technology.
 Also, they might focus on artistic endeavours like writing or painting.

 4. It encourages a conservative approach.

 A fundamental objective of an oligarchy is to keep things as they are.
 This implies that the oligarchy’s populace as a whole may be confident in their course of action.
-Under a true oligarchy, it would be difficult for a single leader to steer a company or the government toward riskier endeavours since doing so would upset the status quo for everyone in that community.
+Under a true oligarchy, it would be difficult for a single leader to steer a company or the government towards riskier endeavours since doing so would upset the status quo for everyone in that community.

 5. It still allows anyone to join.

 A true oligarchy also understands that the individuals with the highest talents should be in control, despite attempts to consolidate power and restrict access to itself.
 It implies that anybody has the opportunity to become a member of the ruling class, particularly in terms of business.
-The premise is that success is possible if you put in enough effort and study for a long enough period of time.
+The premise is that success is possible if you put in enough effort and study for a long enough period.
 Even when access is limited, there is still optimism, and that promotes society’s advancement.

 1. It encourages income inequality.

 An oligarchy can exist without a ruling class, but when one exists, wealth tends to favour the rulers rather than the workers.
 This occurs because people in the ruling case can distribute money to themselves due to their influence over the social structures, laws, and methods of policy execution.
-As a result, there are fewer possibilities for others since oligarchs know they may always seize the first chance that presents themselves.
+As a result, there are fewer possibilities for others since oligarchs know they may always seize the first chance that presents itself.

 2. It inhibits growth over time.